InfinityAlgo-Academy/LightHouse/docs/bug-labels.md

 - Question: question from community.
 Good fodder for new documentation that needs to be written.

 ### Other labels
-- Good first bug: for new external contributor, these issues can be useful for them to tackle.
+- Good first issue: for new external contributor, these issues can be useful for them to tackle.
 - Help wanted: issues that could use help from the community.